goneri/deploy-vmware-ci/README.md

 - two ESXi
 - a datastore VM (with a NFS)

-It can easier target a local Libvirt hypervisor, or an OpenStack tenant.
+It can easier target a local Libvirt hypervisor.

 ## Requirements